CRC-Mismatch/BottomNavigationViewEx/README.md

 |setSmallTextSize|Set all item small TextView size.
 Each item has tow label, one is large, another is small.
 Small one will be shown when item state is normal.
 Large one will be shown when item checked.
 |setTextSize|Set all item large and small TextView size.
 |setTextVisibility|Change the visibility of text.
-|setupWithViewPager|This method will link the given ViewPager and this BottomNavigationViewEx together so that changes in one are automatically reflected in the other.
+|setupWithViewPager|This apiMethod will link the given ViewPager and this BottomNavigationViewEx together so that changes in one are automatically reflected in the other.
 This includes scroll state changes and clicks.

 ## Example ##